noplacenoaddress/RNMnetwork/README.md

 For all the Catalans womans that have been violated for the remote parimutuel betting system.

 We are not dogs.
-And yes, all of you that think this stupidity will go to jail.
+My two little puppies where killed.

 Ricky.